nellessen/tornado-shortener/README.md

 - hash - an echo back of the hash request parameter.
 - error - indicates there was an error retrieving data for a given shortUrl or hash.
 An example error is "NOT_FOUND".
 - long_url - the URL that the requested short_url or hash points to.
+- android_url - the Android URL that the requested short_url or hash points to.
+- android_fallback_url - the Android fallback URL that the requested short_url or hash points to.
+- ios_url - the iOS URL that the requested short_url or hash points to.
+- ios_fallback_url - the iOS fallback URL that the requested short_url or hash points to.

 #### Example Request
 ```